martonmiklos/dialog_u60_linux_driver/README.md

 ### U50

-Linux kernel module for the Adesto/Dialog U60 USB to Lon interface, patched to work with Linux kernel 5.4.0
+Linux kernel module for the Adesto/Dialog U60 USB to Lon interface, patched to work with Linux kernel 5.4.0, 5.15.0 and 6.2.0

 Source: